p4lang/open-p4studio/docs/P4-Compilation.md

    c.
 The files are produced per `Pipeline()` package.
 Thus, multi-pipeline programs (such as `tna_32q_multipipe`) might contain more than one pipeline directory
 2. Install the file `bf_rt.json` into the directory `$SDE_INSTALL/tofinopd/my_program/`
    a.
 In Tofino2 case, the directory name will be `$SDE_INSTALL/tofino2pd/my_program/`
-3. Install the file `my_program.conf`, containing the proper paths to the files above into the directory `$SDE_INSTALL/share/p4/targets/tofino/`
+3. Create and install the file `my_program.conf`, containing the proper paths to the files above into the directory `$SDE_INSTALL/share/p4/targets/tofino/`
    a.
 In Tofino2 case the directory name will be `$SDE_INSTALL/share/p4/targets/tofino2/`

 Therefore, `open-p4studio` provides a special framework that not only invokes the compiler, but performs the correct installation of all the artifacts into the proper places.
 This is what you should be using if you plan to exercise your P4 programs using the standard tools and scripts.